 If you are planning to head the extra 3.5hrs to Hidden Falls Hut today, then you can continue paddling down river.
 There are a few take outs along the way, but the most obvious is just downstream of Pyke lodge.
 The further you go down stream, the higher the chance of missing a take out and having to do a bit of bush bashing to find the Hollyford track.

-Day 6: Alabaster Hut to the road end
+Day 6: Alabaster Hut to Road end

 The Hollyford track is a very well graded highway compared to the other walking so far.
 Its almost a ‘clean boot’ walk to Hidden Falls Hut, via Little Homer Saddle (3hrs 30mins).
 From Hidden Falls (worth the short detour) its another 2 hours or so to the road end.

-Visual.
-There’s epic floods in these valleys, so make sure you’ve got a non-epic forecast before heading out!
+As we’ve said plenty of times, there’s epic floods in these valleys, so make sure you’ve got a non-epic forecast before heading out!